Ozzie Albies Player Props: Braves vs. Brewers

 Ozzie Albies At The Plate

-- Among the qualified batters in MLB, he ranks 66th in batting average, 97th in on-base percentage, and 16th in slugging.
+- He ranks 72nd in batting average, 100th in on base percentage, and 23rd in slugging among qualified hitters in MLB.

-- Albies has an RBI in 37 of 95 games this year, with multiple RBI in 19 of them.
-He has also driven in three or more of his team's runs in eight contests.
+- Albies has had at least one RBI in 38.5% of his games this year (37 of 96), with more than one RBI 19 times (19.8%).
+He has also been responsible for three or more of his team's runs in eight contests.

-- He has scored in 47.4% of his games this season, with two or more runs scored in 10.5%.
+- He has scored in 47.9% of his games this season, with more than one run scored in 10.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.